-I remember the day I saw a mixture of gbegiri/ewedu and stew for the first time, it was a pleasant sight to behold but I was wondering “what the heck is that’, that’s the way the Yorubas like to eat, they like a combination of soups/stew/ assorted meat plus eba or pounded yam.
+Most Yoruba foods are usually a blend of different colored food elements, it is always a pleasant sight to behold, that’s the way the Yorubas like to eat, they like a combination of soups/stew/ assorted meat plus eba or pounded yam.

-If you are an African/American or a white lady but married to a Nigerian Yoruba man you will find this page interesting.
+If you are an African/American but married to a Yoruba person, you can start with these recipes below.

 Most Nigerians eat almost the same set of foods.
-Take jollof rice or porridge yam for instance, they are all the same across all Nigerian geopolitical zones except the slim difference in the style of preparation or ingredients used, especially for the soups.
-So any Yoruba man can accept virtually all the regular Nigerian foods but if you are looking to surprise him with a special treat then you might wanna start from this page.
+Take jollof rice or porridge yam, for instance, they are all the same across all Nigerian states except the slim difference in the style of preparation and ingredients used; especially for the soups.
+So any Yoruba person can accept virtually all the regular Nigerian foods but if you are looking to surprise him with a special treat then you might wanna try some of the Yoruba recipes on this page.

-This is all about the foods eaten by the Yorubas, a very popular Nigerian major tribe.
+This is all about the foods eaten by the Yorubas, a very popular Nigerian major ethnic group.
 Some of them are easy to prepare while a whole lot of them would require some traditional cooking utensils, don’t worry, I will be here with you every step of the way.